Today was all about reviewing the final proofs of Ollie and Augustus – my latest picture book I’ve written and illustrated.

 The original painting will be up for silent auction on the night so if you’re nearby make sure to book a table and bid.
 Proceeds go to IBBY Australia.

-The perfect birdhouse.
-I’d say this birdhouse illustration would be the perfect design for the feathered tree dweller.
+I’d say this birdhouse is designed for the rustic, feathered tree dweller!

-Finishing off a stormy watercolour illustration for The School Magazine.
+Finishing off an illustration for The School Magazine.